 Creative Commons Non-Commercial variants are good licenses, but probably not for larps.
 A conservative reading of the license would prohibit running a larp at a convention for which there is a registration fee, which would be a surprising requirement for most GMs.
 We do allow CC Non-Commercial because many existing larps are licensed under it, but we highly encourage you to consider a different CC variant.

-The LARPA and ILF GameBank Licenses are, in our opinion, bad licenses in general.
-They are fairly obviously not written by lawyers, and fail to grant some very important rights, namely: the right to modify the work (almost everyone modifies larps at least a little when running them) and the right to redistribute the work.
+The LARPA and ILF GameBank Licenses have some serious issues, in our opinion.
+They fail to grant some very important rights, namely: the right to modify the work (almost everyone modifies larps at least a little when running them) and the right to redistribute the work.
 They also impose fairly onerous accounting requirements on GMs by requiring them not to make a profit, but allowing them to charge for materials.
 (If you run a game under one of these licenses, be sure to save your receipts!)

 The GNU General Public License is designed for software, not written materials, and imposes a great deal of requirements that are specific to software and would be hard to meet for larps.
 (For example, it's hard to figure out what "source code" means in the context of a larp written in Microsoft Word.)
 The MIT License, which we do allow, is also written for software, but imposes no such requirements.
 If you want a GPL-like set of restrictions for a written work, the closest thing is probably a Creative Commons ShareAlike variant.